OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:37

-He answered, “The one who sows the good seed is the Son of Man,
+He replied, “The one who plants the good seed is the Son of Man,

 ## Matthew 13:38